sphero-inc/Sphero-Android-SDK/README.md

 ### Setting the dependency to RobotLibrary.jar.

 Eclipse should automatically add RobotLibrary.jar to the Android Dependencies folder.
-But, if it doesn not, set the dependency in the project's properties in the Properties->Java Build Path-> Libraries dialog.
+But, if it does not, set the dependency in the project's properties in the Properties->Java Build Path-> Libraries dialog.
 This will allow your project access to all the public method names in RobotLibrary.jar.

  ![QSG-jar-depend.png](https://github.com/orbotix/Sphero-Android-SDK/raw/master/assets/image003.png)